awsdocs/amazon-athena-user-guide/doc_source/select.md

 ```

 **Note**
 Reserved words in SQL SELECT statements must be enclosed in double quotes\.
-For more information, see [List of Reserved Keywords in SQL SELECT Statements](reserved-words.md#list-of-reserved-words-sql-select)\.
+For more information, see [List of reserved keywords in SQL SELECT statements](reserved-words.md#list-of-reserved-words-sql-select)\.

 ## Parameters<a name="select-parameters"></a>